platformbuilders/validations/docs/isValidAlphanumeric.md

 # `isValidAlphanumeric`

-Validate if the string has only characters and numbers.
+Validates if the string has only characters and numbers.

 ## Arguments